wdecoster/nanopack/README.md

 **[NanoStat][4]**: Quickly create a statistical summary from reads, an alignment or a summary file.

-**[NanoFilt][3]**: Streaming script for filtering a fastq file based on a minimum length and minimum quality cut-off.
+**[NanoFilt][3]**: Streaming script for filtering a fastq file based on a minimum length, minimum quality cut-off, minimum and maximum average GC.
 Also trimming nucleotides from either read ends is an option.

 **[NanoLyse][5]**: Streaming script for filtering a fastq file to remove reads mapping to the lambda phage genome (control DNA used in nanopore sequencing).
 Uses [minimap2/mappy][9].